I’ve asked Gemini to summarize Hanami 2.2 Guides, so I will share with you:

 - Automatic: Action renders its corresponding view, passing

-as input. - Explicit:
+request.paramsas input. - Explicit:

-response.render(view, my_input: value)
+response.render(view, my_input: value).

 Database (hanami-db & ROM)

-Configuration (DATABASE_URL
+Configuration (DATABASE_URL & config/providers/db.rb)

 - Uses

-environment variable. - Advanced config in
+DATABASE_URLenvironment variable. - Advanced config in

-for ROM/Sequel plugins & extensions.# config/providers/db.rb Hanami.app.configure_provider :db do config.gateway :default do |gw| gw.adapter :sql do |sql_config| sql_config.plugin relations: :instrumentation # ROM plugin sql_config.extension :pg_json # Sequel extension end end end
+config/providers/db.rbfor ROM/Sequel plugins & extensions.# config/providers/db.rb Hanami.app.configure_provider :db do config.gateway :default do |gw| gw.adapter :sql do |sql_config| sql_config.plugin relations: :instrumentation # ROM plugin sql_config.extension :pg_json # Sequel extension end end end

-Migrations (config/db/migrate/
+Migrations (config/db/migrate/)

 - Generate:

-bundle exec hanami generate migration create_users
+bundle exec hanami generate migration create_users - Structure:

-ROM::SQL.migration do change do # or up/down for complex changes create_table :users do primary_key :id column :email, String, null: false, unique: true end end end
+ROM::SQL.migration do change do # or up/down for complex changes create_table :users do primary_key :id column :email, String, null: false, unique: true end end end - Run:

-bundle exec hanami db migrate
+bundle exec hanami db migrate - Structure dump:

-Relations (app/relations/
+Relations (app/relations/)

 - Map to database tables/collections.
 Define schema and associations.

-# app/relations/books.rb module Bookshelf module Relations class Books < Bookshelf::DB::Relation schema :books, infer: true do # `infer: true` reads schema from DB associations do belongs_to :author has_many :reviews end end # Custom scope def published = where(status: "published") end end end
+# app/relations/books.rb module Bookshelf module Relations class Books < Bookshelf::DB::Relation schema :books, infer: true do # `infer: true` reads schema from DB associations do belongs_to :author has_many :reviews end end # Custom scope def published = where(status: "published") end end end - Querying (Sequel DSL):

 books.published.where(year: 2023).order(:title).to_a

-Repositories (app/repos/
+Repositories (app/repos/)

 - Mediate between your app and relations.
 Encapsulate data access logic.